fastrgv/Reliquarium/README.md

 Windows users should read "windows-setup.txt".
 Mac users see "osx-setup.txt".

 Unzip the archive.
 On Windows, 7z [www.7-zip.org] works well for this.
+The proper command to extract the archive and maintain the directory structure is "7z x filename".

 On OSX, you can use Keka.

 Open a command line terminal, then cd to the install directory.